Soldiers of the United Press, that is…

 Elsewhere at “Newspaper Heroes on the Air”

-JHeroes.com blog posts feature media-player links, newspaper-page images and other background about the people and events dramatized in “Soldiers of the Press” episodes:
+At the blue headline links below, JHeroes.com blog posts feature media-players, newspaper-page images and other background about the people and events dramatized in “Soldiers of the Press” episodes:

-United Press reporters behind-the-scenes reports on covering the D-Day landing at Normandy.
+United Press reporters behind-the-scenes reports on covering the D-Day landing at Normandy… plus some notes on a United Press veteran more famous for his later career in television.

 U.P.’s Henry Gorrell flies on a bombing run in the Mediterranean, and wins an Air Medal.